 Investing can be a great way to grow your wealth, as you may have noticed that low interest rates in recent months have made savings accounts unattractive places to store your cash.
-Slow growth means that the true value of your money may be eroded over time by inflation.
+Slow growth means that the true value of any cash you hold in your savings accounts may be eroded over time by inflation.

 If you want to start investing but you don’t want to expose yourself to too much risk, you may want to consider buying bonds.
 Bonds are investment options that can provide a passive income and can be a valuable way to grow your wealth in the long term.